 At all costs, avoid clicking on suspicious links.
 Moreover, always check the URL in the address bar before signing in.
 Avoid logging in through various "Facebook widgets" offered by websites and blogs.
 Instead, use Facebook's homepage to sign in.
-Always try to use Safe Search while searching.
+Always try to use Safe Search on search engines while searching.
 If you do manage to get phished, report the website so that others may get a warning before visiting it.

 Keylogging through KeyloggersKeylogger is a type of computer virus that tracks key strokes.
 Keyloggers can be installed remotely on a computer system by a cracker to record all the activity that is going on the victim's computer.
 Keylogging gets more easy if the hacker has physical access to the victim's computer.

 Install a good antivirus and update it frequently.
 Do not click on suspicious links and avoid downloading illegal software.
 Also, avoid installing free toolbars and other such spam software.
 Always scan third-person's flash and pen drives before using them on your computer.